-- Am I financially stable enough to care for a child?
+- Am I financially stable enough to support a child to until they’re 18?

 Begin by determining how you feel about bringing another life into the world.
 After you know where you stand, it’ll be simpler to communicate those feelings and decisions with your loved ones.

 Choose a Good Time and Place to Talk

 The best time and place to mention you’re pregnant probably isn’t during lunch in a crowded restaurant!
 So that you can have a calm and mature conversation with your loved ones, choose a time and place that provides privacy and the time to talk.

 You’ll want to clear your schedule when you decide to break the news: make sure you don’t have anywhere else to be.
 The best location is one that will allow you to express your feelings, and hear others’ feelings openly.
 That way, you can really understand one another without being worried about being overheard.

 Stay Calm and Remain Patient

 If this news is likely to come as a surprise to people in your life, don’t be dismayed if they’re upset and emotional.
 They are probably facing a lot of the same feelings you did when you initially found out you were pregnant.